seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 ## Radiation Modelling

 This section of the book differs from the previous section as it follows a longer form example in building a model of radiation absorption.
-Often treatment of the greenhouse effect is incredibly simple and uses Sankey diagrams, which illustrate well the effect that increased radiation retention produces warming.
+Often treatment of the greenhouse effect is incredibly simple and uses Sankey diagrams, which illustrate  the effect that increased radiation retention produces warming.
 However, they lack any information on the mechanisms taking place.
 Unfortunately, the phenomena that drive the greenhouse effect and warming are highly interdependent.
 This interdependency does not lend them to simple models, which produce a convincing picture of the atmosphere.
-The first sections of this book, explores building a simple radiative transfer model.
+This sections of the book, explores building a simple radiative transfer model.
 This excludes any longitude or latitude variation, clouds and albedo effects.
 And simply models an average column of atmosphere.

 Before we dive into atmospheric physics, we will look into absorption spectra, as absorption is one of the fundamental mechanisms that drive the greenhouse effect.